 Given the current state of the world, one would think people would be too exhausted with real alarming news to come up with ridiculous conspiracy theories.
 Alas, that’s apparently not the case.
-This week, rumours that Oprah Winfrey and a slew of celebrities were arrested for engaging in a human trafficking ring hit the internet, leading to Oprah shutting down the lies on Twitter.
+This week, rumors that Oprah Winfrey and a slew of celebrities were arrested for engaging in a human trafficking ring hit the internet, leading to Oprah shutting down the lies on Twitter.

 On Wednesday, Oprah went on Twitter to call the accusations — which CNN reports came from internet conspiracy group QAnon — “an awful fake thing.”